 Who Assumes the Cost of FOB Shipping Point vs Destination?

-Traditionally with FOB shipping point, the seller pays the transportation costs and fees until the cargo is delivered to the port of origin.
+Traditionally with FOB shipping point, the seller pays the transportation cost and fees until the cargo is delivered to the port of origin.
 Once on the ship, the buyer is responsible financially for transportation costs, customs clearance, fees, and taxes.
-Conversely, with FOB destination, the seller pays costs and fees until the items reach their destination.
-That destination is the receiving port, not the final stop or warehouse in the journey across the country.
+Conversely, with FOB destination, the seller pays the shipment cost and fees until the items reach their destination, such as the buyer’s location.
+That destination is the receiving port, not the final stop or seller’s warehouse in the journey across the country.
 The buyer assumes fees like customs clearance fees and taxes at port entry.

 The FOB shipping point price does not generally include shipping, as that is typically paid by the seller.
 With a FOB destination point contract, the contract is a delivered price, with the transportation cost figured into the final contract.
 There may not be a line item on the bill for shipping and the shipper may require payment ahead of shipping.
 It’s always good to know whether shipping is already factored into overall costs, or whether it’s a line item when inquiring about discounted shipping rates.
 That can help when comparing apples to apples in pricing.

 The Fine Print of FOB Shipping and Destination

 FOB shipping and FOB destination are the main categories to determine when the title of the goods is transferred from the seller to the buyer, who pays the fees and who is liable.
 But there are some finer points to know, and you may see these terms on your invoice or bill of lading.